Hyperphenylalaninemia Workup

 Screening for hyperphenylalaninemia includes the following:

 Measure plasma phenylalanine and tyrosine levels as soon as possible after an abnormal screening result.
 An elevated phenylalanine level with low or normal tyrosine level is expected.
-Remember that patients with liver disease or tyrosinemia typically have elevated phenylalanine and tyrosine levels.
+Hepatic insufficiency and tyrosinemia can feature elevated phenylalanine levels, although typically in the context of elevated tyrosine.

 Obtain blood and urine biopterins assays through a qualified laboratory to exclude a tetrahydrobiopterin defect.